-Without a doubt, the breach of website security can be extremely expensive: Hungarian telecommunications company Digi just got fined a record breaking GDPR-penalty of 290.000 EUR – the highest fine imposed by the Hungarian Data protection Authority (NAIH) so far.
+Without a doubt, the breach of website security can be extremely expensive: Hungarian telecommunications company Digi just got fined a record breaking GDPR-penalty of 290.000 EUR – the highest fine imposed by the Hungarian Data Protection Authority (NAIH) thus far.

-An Ethical Hacker gained access to two of Digis data bases containing various categories of personal data of subscribers – a known vulnerability in the website which had not been fixed for years.
-One of the data bases of the company was storing personal data of customers (as many as 800.00 households in Hungary) which was not encrypted and could have been used for identity theft according to the NAIH.
-The exact number of data subjects affected by the incident was not released by the authority.
+An Ethical Hacker gained access to two of Digi’s databases containing various categories of personal data of subscribers – via a known vulnerability in the website which had not been fixed for years.
+One of the databases of the company storing personal data of customers (as many as 800.00 households in Hungary) was not encrypted and could have been used for identity theft, according to the NAIH.
+The exact amount of data subjects affected by the incident was not released by the authority.
 Nonetheless, according to the enforcement decision, it seems to have been rather significant.

 This is how expensive GDPR non-compliance can be for your company: